iplayground/code_of_conduct/README.md

 ## Responsible Conduct

 • When using social media, apply the same principles of respect and professionalism.
-• Consume alcohol responsibly and ensure your behavior does not disrupt others or the event.
+• Be mindful of your behavior to ensure it does not disrupt others or the event.

 ## Compliance with Venue Rules

 • Follow all venue safety regulations and usage guidelines.
-• Care for venue facilities.
-Eating, drinking (outside designated areas), and smoking are prohibited.
-Keep the environment clean and tidy.
+• Please take care of the venue facilities.
+Smoking is strictly prohibited indoors.
+Help us keep the environment clean and tidy.
+• Food and drinks are not allowed inside the conference hall.
+Please enjoy them outside the hall.

 ⸻

 ## Violation Handling

-• In case of any violation of this Code of Conduct, the organizers reserve the right to remove the offender from the event, revoke their participation privileges, or take other appropriate actions without refund.
+• If there is a violation of this Code of Conduct, the organizers reserve the right to ask the violator to leave, revoke their participation privileges, or take other appropriate actions.
+No refund will be provided.

 ## Reporting Mechanism